In my career as a software engineer, I met some great programmers and learned lots from them.

 The Passion and Persistent

-Programming is not easy, with the dark side of undocumented code, long time working day, large pressure from a product release.
+Programming is not easy.
+In a daily practice, programming maybe with the dark side of undocumented code, long time working day, pressure from a product release.
 If you are not passionate, debugging will flush your brain cells down the toilet.
+So, the first task in learning programming is to have fun and try to enjoy it.

-To be a good software engineer, you need to be curious about many things.
+To be a great software engineer, you need to be curious about many things.

-There are many questions need to be answered.
-For example:
+Except for coding, many questions need to be answered.
+For instance:

-- How Operating System’s memory management in Linux is implemented, how process and thread are implemented?
+- How memory management in Linux is implemented?

 - What happens when you are sending an HTTP request with a browser?

-The curiosity will push you to get the details of each corner, polish your skills and push you to a higher level.
+The curiosity will push you to get the details of each corner, polish your skills, and force you to a higher level.

 Keep standards high

-Normally, writing code that is just workable will cost not so much try, sometimes you find code snippets from the Internet, and paste it into the editor, luckily it works.
+Typically, writing code that is just workable will cost not so much try.
+Sometimes you could find code snippets from the Internet, and paste it into the editor, luckily it works.
 But ….., workable code is a low standard, you need to keep it high.
 Keep a high standard for your work means you need to polish your work to perfection.

 Try to ask yourself these kinds of questions: